Lucy Guerin Inc’s Resident Director

 MARIAA RANDALL | CURRENT RESIDENT DIRECTOR 2018

 Mariaa Randall is a Bundjalung/ Yaegl woman from the North Coast of NSW who resides on the land of the Djadjawurrung.
 She is a graduate of NAISDA Dance College with a Diploma in Dance and more recently a Graduate Research Certificate in Indigenous Arts Management, Graduate Diploma in Performance Creation and a Master in Animateuring (by Research) at the Victorian College of the Arts and Music (VCAM) in Melbourne.
 Mariaa’s work Divercity premiered at Artshouse during Dance Massive 2017.
-And was present six weeks later at the first ever Yirramboi First Nations Festival in Melbourne.
+And was presented six weeks later at the first ever Yirramboi First Nations Festival in Melbourne.
 She has since gone on to create a performance installation, Everything is Blak and White I’m afraid, using art as a tool for protest.
 This being developed and presented as part of her Artists In Residency at Arts House.
 The end of 2017 saw Mariaa co-curate Pieces for Small Spaces with Lucy Guerin and Prue Lang.
 She also created a Technique/Footwork for this program.
 Mariaa continues to teach, dance and make movement with others as an independent artist.

 PRUE LANG | RESIDENT DIRECTOR 2017